millstreamwebsoftware/astro-component-starter/src/content/pages/why.md

         title: Easy maintenance
         description: >-
           Maintaining a site is easier when the pieces stay small and predictable.
-With the component starter, you build on top of highly polished building blocks that stay clear, focused, and easy to work with as your site grows.
+With the component library, you build on top of highly polished building blocks that stay clear, focused, and easy to work with as your site grows.
         imageSource: /src/assets/images/component-library/sheep.jpg